 Why is this the case?
 Money.

-It probably has to do with the fact that France is less dependence on advertisers’ dollars, so with fewer commercials, each second is less important.
+It probably has to do with the fact that France is less dependent on advertisers’ dollars, so with fewer commercials, each second is less important.
 If a weekly show starts a little late because the live program before went over by 20 minutes, no big deal.

 Being on time

 Arrival times are just suggestions and aren’t set in stone.
 Party starts at 8?
 Showing up at 8:30 is fine.
 Have a doctor’s appointment at 2?
 Show up at 2:30.
 I know that both American and French doctors are notorious for running late and it’s not a French problem by any means.
 But how we react to it is where the difference lies.
 Americans expect a phone call from the office’s secretary if the doctor is running behind because sitting in a waiting room for 2 additional hours will ruin our day.

 The French, on the other hand, seem to expect that the doc is running late and tolerate it.
 Life in small-town France just seems to move at a slower pace so time isn’t such a huge focus.
 I was raised that being late is rude and the importance of being on time whereas in other cultures maybe being on time is impolite.
 Cultural differences explain a lot.

 Taking vacation time